The Board of Directors hereby submits the report of the business and

 out the approach to diversity of the Board of Directors.
 The Board

-Diversity Policy is available on our website,
+Diversity Policy is available on our website (https://www.

 Number of meetings of the Board

-within the period prescribed by the Companies Act, 2013.
+prescribed in the Companies Act, 2013.

 Policy on directors'' appointment and remuneration

 The current policy is to have an appropriate mix of executive and

 independent directors to maintain the independence of the Board, and